fansunqi/fansunqi.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

-I’m an incoming CS PhD student at [Tsinghua University](https://www.tsinghua.edu.cn/en/), advised by Prof. [Shi-Min Hu](https://cg.cs.tsinghua.edu.cn/#people.htm#shimin.htm).
+I am an incoming CS PhD student at [Tsinghua University](https://www.tsinghua.edu.cn/en/), advised by Prof. [Shi-Min Hu](https://cg.cs.tsinghua.edu.cn/#people.htm#shimin.htm).
 My research interest lies in computer vision, with a focus on designing intelligent visual agents to understand the dynamic real world.

-I obtained my Bachelor’s degree in Computer Science from Tsinghua University.
+I obtained my Bachelor’s degree in Computer Science from Tsinghua University, guided by Prof. [Jianyong Wang](https://dbgroup.cs.tsinghua.edu.cn/wangjy/).
 You may find my CV here: Sunqi’s Curriculum Vitae.
 Feel free to reach out to me via email if you have any questions or just want to chat!

 Email: stephensunqifan@gmail.com